We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 What Is Hibernation?

 Hibernation means taking a long sleep throughout winter.
-Hibernate is a word used to describe any dormant or inactive state.
-Hibernation is when an animal is inactive throughout the winter.
+Hibernation is a dormant or inactive state and is used to describe when an animal is inactive throughout winter.
+Whereas torpor includes physiological changes including body temperature, metabolism, and water balance.

-Some species that hibernate do not sleep throughout the winter.
-Hibernation is a longer form of torpor.
-Hibernation does not simply mean sleeping, although hibernation does include a long, deep sleep.
-The animal can reduce their heart rate, lower their metabolic rate, slow their breathing, and lower their body temperature.
+Some species that hibernate do not sleep through the whole winter.
+Hibernation does not simply mean sleeping, but it does a long, deep sleep.
+The animal can reduce their heart rate and their metabolic rate by slowing their breathing and lowering their body temperature.

-Hibernation is a voluntary state that an animal can enter.
-Animals will prepare for hibernation by storing enough fat to survive off throughout the winter.
+Hibernation is a voluntary state that animals enter.
+Animals prepare for hibernation in autumn.
+They will store enough fat to allow them to survive the winter.

 Hibernation is different from torpor, as it can take several hours or even a day to wake up from hibernation.
 Eating, drinking, and going to the toilet do happen, and the bear may wake up to do these.
 However, in hibernation, the animal is likely to stay asleep for as long as possible.